-

 § 66‑516.
 Administration of voluntary portable benefit plan.

-(a) Any person or entity, whether public or private, including an internet or application‑based company, may voluntarily contribute funds to a portable benefit account for an independent contractor.
+(a) A hiring party may voluntarily contribute funds to a portable benefit account for an independent contractor for work provided.

 (b) Contributions by a hiring party to any portable benefit account shall not be treated as evidence that a worker is an employee of the hiring party under State unemployment insurance, worker's compensation, taxation, or labor laws.

-(c) Contributions to a portable benefit account may be made using either:
+(c) Contributions to a portable benefit account may be made using either of the following:

-(1) The funds of the hiring party; or
+(1) The funds of the hiring party in addition to compensation.

-(2) A percentage of funds withheld from the compensation owed to an independent contractor if all of the following conditions are met:
+(2) A percentage of funds withheld from the compensation owed to an independent contractor if the following conditions are met:

 a.
 The withholding of compensation is expressly agreed to in writing.